 Cache Chamber of Commerce Economic Impact Award

+In 2016, the Cache Valley Chamber of Commerce awarded the Summer Citizens Program the Outstanding Economic Impact Award.
 "It's a great honor" to receive the award from the Chamber, said Leila Neilson, executive director of Summer Citizens.
 "We have really grown the program over the last six or seven years and I think that growth speaks to why the Chamber felt it was appropriate to give us that award."

 The Chamber award comes as Summer Citizens, founded in 1976, celebrates its 40th anniversary.

 "It's a huge accomplishment for any program," said Linda D'Addabbo, Summer Citizens coordinator.
 "That means it's valued, it's appreciated, it's viable."

 The Summer Citizens program is about "lifelong learning," featuring courses on a wide variety of subjects.